 How Labradors Performed

+So what does this actually mean for the Labrador?
 Being in the top 10 meant that Labradors are able to learn a new command with fewer than 5 repetitions.
 It’s super quick and easy teaching your Lab new commands and tricks!

 Labs vs. The “Average” Dog

 Yes, Labs are highly intelligent and obedient.
 But how do these smart canines compare to your everyday, “average” dog breed?
 Let’s find out.

 The average intelligent dog breed is capable of learning a new command with just 25 to 40 repetitions.
 In other words, a Labrador Retriever is at least 5 times faster at learning new commands.

 In addition, average dogs will obey a known command (on the first try) with a 50% or better success rate.
 Not bad, but not nearly as obedient as the Labrador Retriever!

 There’s nothing wrong with average intelligent dogs.
 They’re some of the most popular and adored dog breeds in the world.
 They include the Australian Shepherd, Siberian Husky, Great Dane, Boston Terrier, Dachshund and the Boxer (and many more!).

 There are many reasons why Labs are highly intelligent dogs.
 However, Coren’s rankings only measured OW intelligence, which is just one dimension of true dog IQ.
 Unsurprisingly, it’s the most objective way to measure dog intelligence.

 Even so, Stanley Coren admits that there are two other components of dog intelligence called adaptive and instinctive intelligence.
 Both of which, are even more important for measuring dog IQ.
 But as you may guessed, the two other IQ types of much more difficult to measure.